zammad/zammad-user-documentation/extras/i-doit-track-company-property.rst

    :align: center

    Click the 💬 in the toolbar to list an asset's tickets.
-   Use the **🔗 Open in ticketsystem** button to open the ticket in Zammad.
+   Use the **🔗 Open in ticket system** button to open the ticket in Zammad.

 You can even launch Zammad's new ticket dialog directly from i-doit, with the asset already linked for you: